 In the summer of 2013, Sarah moved to West Texas for a reporting job for a CBS affiliate, where she gained experience live in the field with a focus on Oil & Gas, and was honored in the Emmys for her coverage of the Orla gas explosion.
 Three years later, she became a morning anchor in North Texas for NBC 10 where she started a political segment during the 2016 race for the Oval Office.
 After a year there, she joined the CW33 team in Dallas as a nightside reporter back in the field.

 At the end of 2017, Real News Public Relations reached out with an opportunity she couldn’t pass up!
-She’s now a Digital Correspondent for Real News Communications Network (RNCN), still putting together news style stories and going live with experts depending on the local and national news of the day - as well as a Digital Content Manager of RNCN and Host of a Digital TV Show called, The Strackhouse.
+She then became a Digital Correspondent for Real News Communications Network (RNCN), still putting together news style stories and going live with experts depending on the local and national news of the day - as well as a Digital Content Manager of RNCN.
+She then created her own Digital TV Show called, The Strackhouse.

 A little bit about me: I love photography, videography, graphic design, reading, and eating cheese!
 I love being outdoors, playing sports, race running, doing MMA, and I'm an ISSA certified personal trainer and nutritionist and do training for Camp Gladiator.
 I live with my husband, our son, and two fur babies, a lab/pointer mix named Chubbs and a Bernese Mountain Dog named King.
 I can’t walk down the street without stopping to pet a dog and have a passion for trying new recipes in the kitchen.